MoloHunt/GameBoyFilter/README.md

 - [X] Streamline Saving
 - [X] Add ability to crop image if it doesn't match the scaling
 - [X] Ability to input custom scale
+- [ ] Upload jar file for people to play around with
 - [ ] Convert to applet that can be embedded into a web page